mturk/cmsc/tools/README.txt

  c:\> cmsc15_makedist.bat

-This will create cmsc-<version>-windows-x86_x64zip archive as well as md5 and sha1 digest.
+This will create cmsc-<version>-windows-x86_x64.zip archive as well as sha-512 digest.

 Intalling Tollkit on target computer